 mean salary in switzerland

 Your salary depends on your education, on the field you are working in, on the region, on your experience and on the company.
-You can calculate the monthly mean gross salary that you can expect in Switzerland with the salary calculater (only in German and French).
+You can calculate the monthly mean gross salary that you can expect in Switzerland with the salary calculator (only in German and French).

-Prices and earnings in comparision with other countries
+Prices and earnings compared to other countries

-"Prices and earnings" compare prices, incomes, income taxes, purchasing power, working hours and vacation days for 71 major cities across the globe.
+"Prices and earnings" (UBS) compare prices, incomes, income taxes, purchasing power, working hours and vacation days for 71 major cities across the globe.

 Prices: Prices for consumer goods, housing and health insurance are, partly due to the relatively high level of salaries in Switzerland, very high.